Crystal

 a0 – lattice constant

-Return BCC crystal
+Return BCC crystal:

 classmethod FCC(a0, chemistry=None)[source]